gorda/istio.io/content/en/docs/examples/virtual-machines/multi-network/index.md

 | `virtualservice.networking.istio.io`  | `meshexpansion-vs-pilot`             | Set route info for `istio-pilot`             |
 | `virtualservice.networking.istio.io`  | `meshexpansion-vs-citadel`           | Set route info for `istio-citadel`           |

-## Expose service running on cluster to VMs
+## Expose service running on cluster to VMs{#expose-service-running-on-cluster-to-VMs}

 Every service in the cluster that needs to be accessed from the VM requires a service entry configuration in the cluster.
 The host used in the service entry should be of the form `<name>.<namespace>.global` where name and namespace correspond to the service’s name and namespace respectively.